intel/QAT_Engine/README.md

    1. Has the qat\_contig\_mem driver been loaded successfully?
 If not the engine will fail to initialise.
 Check by running `lsmod`, qat\_contig\_mem should be in the list.
+The same applies if using the alternative USDM component, but instead look for usdm_drv when running `lsmod`.
    2. Has the correct Intel&reg; Quickassist Technology Driver config file been copied to `/etc`?
 Check it has a `[SHIM]` section and that the Intel&reg; Quickassist Technology Driver software was restarted